claire181129/c-primer/exercises-chapter1.md

 - [ ] __E1.11__ How to know if a is bigger than b without if statement?
 - [ ] __E1.14__ my anwser not good enough
 - [ ] __E1.15__ what error compiler can detect? name more type or cases of type error, declaration error.
+- [ ] How std::cin return a status?
+What's data type is this status?
+Why wrong data type will cause error status?
 ## Exercise

 __E1.1__